Data Science Initiative

 The Office of the Vice Chancellor for Research and Graduate Education has announced an initiative to support two-year grants for data sciences research.
 The initiative is backed by at least $1 million in funding.

 Instructions for how to apply and the online application form is available at https://research.wisc.edu/data-science-initiative-application-instructions/.
-The deadline to apply will be March 15, 2018.
+The deadline to apply was March 15, 2018.

 “UW-Madison’s Data Science Initiative was formed to stimulate development of new research relevant to data science including new tools for applying data to complex problems,” says Marsha Mailick, vice chancellor for research and graduate education.
 “In addition, by providing seed funding for data science projects at UW-Madison, we hope to position our faculty to be more competitive when applying for federal and other extramural funding for their research.”